 The committee has an important role in ensuring consistency of policy and equity of treatment of staff across the local NHS system, including remuneration issues, where they are not already covered by existing arrangements at national level.
 The Committee also oversees the implementation of the five staff governance standards and plans to achieve exemplar employer status in NHS Grampian.
-The committee meets four times per year.
+The five standards entitle staff to be: well informed; appropriately trained; involved in decisions that affect them; treated fairly and consistently; and provided with an improved and safe working environment.
+The Committee meets four times per year.